 Here’s What To Do After An Interview If You Want To Get Hired

-Not following up with employers is a bit like cramming for a final and then falling asleep an hour beforehand and missing the whole thing.
+Not doing interview follow-up is a bit like cramming for a final and then falling asleep an hour beforehand and missing the whole thing.
 You did all the heavy lifting, but will probably still get a zero.